flaf/miscellaneous/puppet/modules/pxeserver/README.md

 the instructions `dhcp-option` etc. The default value of this parameter is `undef` so you must provide a value explicitly.

+In the case where you don't use DHCP relay, each `range + netmask` in the `dhcp_confs` parameter must match with one address of the host interfaces.

+The `no_dhcp_interface` parameter allows to set several `no-dhcp-interface=<interface>` instructions in the dnsmask configuration to disable DHCP on specific interfaces.
+The default value of this parameter is `[]`, ie DHCP is enabled on all host interfaces.

 The `ip_reservations` parameter must have the structure above but can be the empty hash `{}` which its default